kanishk-rezol/Spiderman/README.md

 !-- # 🕷️ Spider-Man: Miles Morales -->

+# 🕷️ Spider-Man: Miles Morales

+**Description**

+>I designe this webpage with the help of spline to create the 3d motion and made the animations with the help of adobe mixamo and resourced  the 3d model in free 3d model webpage

 **A Sample page for the movie Spider man Miles**

 > Here is the home page